Niger - There ARE things to see in Niamey

 The police is my tourist information

-The police told that it's absolutely no problem going to the south of Niamey.
-Unlike the Nile river, the Niger river is clear and not wasted with shit like the Nile.
+The police said that it's absolutely no problem going to the south of Niamey.
+Unlike the Nile River, the Niger River is clear and not wasted with shit like the Nile.

 Went on the south side of Niamey, across the Niger River.
 There are massive water towers visible from many kilometers away.